opengitorg/openmr-git-course/_episodes/03-history.md

 than deleting the commit from history, git works out how to undo those changes introduced by the commit, and appends a new commit with the resulting content.

 Let's try it on our example.
-Modify the paper, [describing the SMPS][SMPS] which is another instrument used to measure particle sizes, and then make a commit.
+Modify the article, [describing the SMPS][SMPS] which is another instrument used to measure particle sizes, and then make a commit.

 ```
-$ gedit paper.md		# Describe other instrument
+$ atom article.md		# Describe other instrument
-$ git add paper.md
+$ git add article.md
 $ git commit -m "Describe SMPS"
 ```
 {: .language-bash}